dmkaplan2000/knitrdata/README.md

 The same process can be used to embed all ancillary formatting files (e.g., LaTeX .cls style files, bibliography .csl syle files, CSS files, LaTeX header files) inside an Rmarkdown document using `data` chunks, obviating the need for external files.

 See package vignettes, documentation and examples for more details, including a full list of chunk options and more usage examples.

+## Instructional video

+There is an instructional video screencast demonstrating the use of `knitrdata` in Rstudio.
+It is available on [youtube](https://youtu.be/xX4YRAXYFxE) or by clicking the video insert below.

+<iframe width="684" height="385" src="https://www.youtube.com/embed/xX4YRAXYFxE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>